 Free admission for:

-- Escorting teachers during the visits of schools and institutions of Primary, Secondary and Tertiary education and of military schools.
+- Escorting teachers during the visits of schools & institutions of Primary, Secondary & Tertiary education from EU Member- States

 Reduced admission for: